journalbrand/journaltrove-system/scripts/README.md

-# Todo App Scripts
+# journaltrove App Scripts

-This directory contains utility scripts for the Todo App system.
+This directory contains utility scripts for the journaltrove App system.

 ## Available Scripts